ANYO 2022 Soccer League - Updates.

 will be 100% people’s choice and aim to recognize, celebrate and promote young talents in the immigrant in Ottawa and Canada at large.

-The first edition of The Immigrant Community Awards celebration will be held on Sept 16 at the
+We are very happy to announce that the first edition of The Immigrant Community Awards celebration will be held on Sept 10th at the Award Gala Night.

 WHO WE ARE